JayCuthrell/fudge-org-eleventy-excellent/src/posts/fudge-factor-5.md

 As a reminder, past editions of this newsletter touched upon [IIoT](/topics/iiot) topics and standards in [Make IIoT Easy On Yourself](/archive/make-iiot-easy-on-yourself/).

-SSince IIoT often involves deployment in harsh or hazardous conditions, adhering to ATEX[^atex114] (EU), IECEx[^iecex] (International), and UL[^ul] (US) standards is crucial for safety, compliance, reliability, interoperability, and wider global market adoption.
+Since IIoT often involves deployment in harsh or hazardous conditions, adhering to ATEX[^atex114] (EU), IECEx[^iecex] (International), and UL[^ul] (US) standards is crucial for safety, compliance, reliability, interoperability, and wider global market adoption.

 [^iecex]:[IECEx](https://www.iecex.com/information/frequently-asked-questions/)